The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 5. Member shall present to the BOD at their stated meetings all communications except those of a routine nature which are officially addressed to the Secretary.

-7. Member shall update the Association Bylaws immediately after a vote by BOD or the Membership to approve changes to the Bylaws.
+7. Member shall update the Association By-Laws immediately after a BOD or a

 1. Member shall have the care and custody of and be responsible for all the funds and securities of the Association and deposit all such funds in the name of the Association in such bank or banks, trust company or companies, or safe deposit vaults as the BOD may designate.

-2. Member shall sign with at least one additional valid signatory, all checks to vendors in excess of $10,000.00, make and endorse in the name of the Association, all checks, drafts, warrants and orders for the payment of money, under the direction of the BOD, with the following exceptions: The Treasurer shall possess the authority to delegate check signing authority to the Executive Director and the Office Manager in the interest of streamlining financial payments processes for normal monthly office operating expenses, with the exception of checks to vendors greater than $10,000.00, which shall be signed by two of the three authorized officers.
-The Treasurer shall have the authority to sign checks greater than $10,000.00 with one co-signer to accomplish account sweeps whereby donations made to the Scholarship Fund that have been deposited into the General Fund checking account are transferred from the General Fund checking account to the Scholarship Investment Account or General Fund checking account.
+2. Member shall sign with at least one addition valid signatory, all checks to vendors in excess of $10,000.00, make and endorse in the name of the Association, all checks, drafts, warrants and orders for the payment of money, under the direction of the BOD, with the following exceptions: The Treasurer shall possess the authority to delegate check signing authority to the Executive Director and the Office Manager in the interest of streamlining financial payments processes for normal monthly office operating expenses, with the exception of checks to vendors greater than $10,000.00, which shall be signed by two of the three authorized officers.

 4. Member shall render a statement of the condition of the finances of the Association at each regular meeting of the BOD and at such other times as shall be required, and a full financial report at the annual meeting of the members.